-Notes: 2017-18 includes shifting of Summer FTES back to 2016-17.
-The District applied for Emergency Conditions Allowance for fiscal years 2019-20, 2020-21, 2021-22, which has held FTES for funding at the levels reported in 2019-20 at P1.
+Notes: The District applied for Emergency Conditions Allowance for fiscal years 2019-20 through 2021-22, which has held FTES for funding at the levels reported in 2019-2020 at P1.
+In 2022-23, as the impact of the emergency conditions allowance phases out, the District is receiving stability funding which continues to hold funding at the prior FTES levels.

 FTES still comprises the majority of the funding under the SCFF.
-Since 2018, the District FTES has decreased 19.71% or 6,375 FTES.
+Since 2018-19, the District FTES has decreased 19.46% or 6,702 FTES.
 In March 2020, in response to the pandemic, the Governor issued stay-at-home orders.
 The District responded by halting on-site instruction and transitioning classes in current and remaining terms to distance education.
 Due to the challenges faced by districts as a result of this transition, the State Chancellor's office permitted districts the opportunity to apply for an emergency conditions allowance.
 This allowance permits districts to request that FTES from a period prior to the onset of the emergency condition be used for apportionment funding purposes.
-The District applied for that allowance for 2020-2021 and also for 2021-2022.
+The District applied for that allowance for 2020-2021 through 2022-2023.